 Black Swans are the “unknown unknowns” which can’t be accounted for, even by the most sophisticated models.
 Yet, we tend to pretend that Black Swans don’t exist.
 We focus on what little we can see/grasp, deluding ourselves that we know exactly what’s happening.
 In reality, what we know is just a miniscule fraction of the vast amount of things that we don’t know.

 Here’s a brief overview of why our world is inherently unpredictable and why our human mental biases lead us to be over-confident of our predictions and conclusions.
-Do get a copy of our complete Black Swan summary (click here for the full book summary) for more details.
+Do get a copy of the complete version of The Black Swan summary for more details.

 Human Biases and Tunneling